Surfside condo collapse: Binx the cat found safe, reunited with family - News Break

 SURFSIDE, Fla. — The death toll continues to rise as crews clear the rubble at the collapsed condominium in Surfside, Florida, but one family had a small glimmer of happiness.

-Binx, a male black cat that lived on the ninth floor of the Champlain Towers South condo, was found safe near the site, the Miami Herald reported.
+Binx, a cat that lived on the ninth floor of the Champlain Towers South condo, was found safe near the site, the Miami Herald reported.

 “All we needed was a ray of hope in this tragedy,” Gina Nicole Vlasek, the co-founder of Kitty Campus, an animal rescue organization, wrote in a Facebook post.
 “Today was one of the most amazing days.
 One of the survivors came to see the cat and to determine if it was her family’s cat, and it was!”